nickaggarwal/TGI-template/README.md

-# Importing a Llama-2 Model on Inferless Using TGI and Docker
+# Importing amy model with TGI on Inferless Using and Dockerfile

 This guide demonstrates how to import a Llama-2 model to the Inferless platform.
-We'll be using Text Generation Inference (TGI) and import through Dockerfile for this process.
+We'll use Text Generation Inference (TGI) and import through Dockerfile for this process.

 ## Quick Start
 Here is a quick guide to help you get started and running Llama-2 using TGI on Inferless.